fsommers/bureaucrat/README.md

 </tr>
 </table>

-The patient name, date of birth, policy number, preexisting conditions, etc. are sensitive data items.
-In `clone` mode, we can:
+The patient name, date of birth, policy number, preexisting conditions, etc. are sensitive data items. `clone` mode can:

 * detect these items on the document,
 * generate similar but synthetic data,